madcodemonkey/PostgreSQL/VectorExample/Readme.md

 # Notes
 - There is some great advice on indexing the vector fields [here on the site where the vector extension code lives](https://github.com/pgvector/pgvector#indexing).
-  The supported indext types (IVFFlat and HNSW) are explained with details on how to create them using SQL statement in the database.
+  The supported index types (IVFFlat and HNSW) are explained with details on how to create them using SQL statement in the database.